Planning pregnancy after breast cancer treatment

 Find out more information about egg donation on the HFEA website.

-3. Facing permanent infertility
+3. Facing permanent loss of fertility

 Surrogacy